hansifer/close-tab/README.md

 #### Why is this useful?

 CloseTab enables you to close a web page with a right mouse click anywhere on the page followed by a key press.
-This is often quicker than moving the mouse cursor up to and clicking the tab's close icon.
+This is often quicker than moving the mouse cursor up to and clicking the tab's close icon or taking your hand off the mouse to use a keyboard shortcut that requires both hands.

 <div>&nbsp;</div>
 <div>&nbsp;</div>